 While a GPS watch is easy to use, if you are looking for a distance to the pin, then this is not the device for you.
 A laser does this but not a GPS watch.
 Additionally, GPS watches need to charged, compared to a battery replacement in a laser.
 Another downside for some people is that they may not like having to wear a watch whilst playing golf.

-With a laser it is very difficult to identify the front, middle and back of greens.
-It is not that easy to understand the hazard positions, whereas GPS watches provide these distances automatically.
+With a laser it is difficult to identify the front, middle and back of greens.
+It is also not as easy to understand the hazard positions, whereas GPS watches provide these distances automatically.

-GPS watches still don’t tell you the exact location of the flag, so now the real difference depends on what you want to know.
+However, GPS watches don’t tell you the exact location of the flag, and some have no lay up point option.
+So it really depends what you are looking for.
 Do you want to know the distance to the flag or the course hazard information and green info?